ughe/old-bailey/README.md

-# TigerOCR
+# Old Bailey and OCR

-`tigerocr` is a client used for benchmarking OCR performance of leading cloud providers.
-Data used in the Old Bailey and OCR paper is available at [https://obo.cs.princeton.edu/data/](https://obo.cs.princeton.edu/data/).
+Code for the Old Bailey and OCR paper. `tigerocr` is a client used for benchmarking OCR performance of leading cloud providers.
+Data used in the Old Bailey and OCR paper is available at [https://obo.cs.princeton.edu/data/](https://obo.cs.princeton.edu/data/) and is [licensed by the Old Bailey Online](https://www.oldbaileyonline.org/static/Legal-info.jsp#termsofuse) under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) terms.

 ## Install